 Please note that this guide is designed primarily for residential kitchen composting, and therefore emphasizes materials such as newspaper and food waste over other possibilities like straw and horse manure.
 If you have questions about other composting strategies, please feel free to contact us!

 A worm bin, purchased or made from easily accessible and inexpensive materials according to our instructions.
 There are several types of worm bins and the type you have will slightly impact how you care for your worms.
-In general, plastic bins are more vulnerable to overheating when exposed to direct sunlight and retain more water compared to wood bins.
-Stacking and flow through bins generally drain much more readily than single-compartment bins, though all should have at least some way to avoid pooling water.
+In general, plastic bins are more vulnerable to overheating when exposed to direct sunlight, but retain more water compared to wood bins.
+Stacking two bins is important in allowing for drainage, so consider the two bin method over just one.

 Shredded newspaper, enough to fill your bin about 2/3 full when dry and fluffed up.
 If you would like to use another type of material such as shredded cardboard, straw, dried leaves, etc for bedding, just keep in mind that bedding serves several purposes: 1) to provide a carbon source, 2) to provide bulk and help keep food waste from matting down and blocking airflow, and 3) to absorb excess moisture.
 Straw can provide carbon and can provide bulk, but does not absorb much moisture, whereas cardboard doesn’t bulk up very well.
 Newspaper meets all 3 needs.
 If you don’t use newspaper, use a mix of other materials so all needs are met.